Mpdreamz/localghost.io/contents/articles/owin-101-a-progressive-walkthrough-2014-01-22/index.md

 ![hipster cat](http://media.giphy.com/media/UNgpSaZNi9YcM/giphy.gif)

-On a more serious note: this was a great exercise in evaluating what it means completely develop in .NET outside the realm off microsoft.
+On a more serious note: this was a great exercise in evaluating what it means to completely develop in C# outside off the microsoft realm.

 * Xamarin Studio as IDE
 * Vim works pretty well too with OmniSharp but you really miss csproj/sln file manipulation.